 Numbers may be rounded. # AgEq is based on long term silver, zinc and lead prices of US\$18.50 per ounce silver, US\$1.10 per pound zinc and US\$0.95 per pound lead.
 The following average metallurgical recoveries are assumed as 85% silver, 85% zinc and 95% lead.
-A 30 gpt AgEq cut off for open pit and 80 gpt AgEq for underground resource classification completed by WSP Canada Inc. on February 06, 2019.
-OP is potentially amenable to open pit development, UG is potentially amenable to underground development. "na" = not estimated
+A 30 gpt AgEq cut off for open pit and 80 gpt AgEq for underground resource classification completed by WSP Canada Inc. on February 06, 2019. "na" = not estimated

-The mineral resource estimate covers 500 m of a mineralized trend, which is open along strike for an additional six km supported by positive surface exploration results in up to 14 additional drill targets.
-The main deposit has recently been extended down-dip by the 2021 underground drilling program which encountered high-grade Ag over significant widths below the 2019 resource model.
-Preliminary metallurgical results from oxide, transitional and sulphide samples from San Marcial have indicated excellent column leach test silver recoveries in the range from 82% to 94% over a 96-hour leach period.
+The mineral resource estimate covers 500 m of a mineralized trend, which is open along strike for an additional 6 km supported by positive surface exploration results in up to 14 additional drill targets.
+The main deposit has been extended down-dip by the 2021 underground drilling program which encountered high-grade silver over significant widths below the 2019 resource model.
+Additionally, the new silver discovery in the SE Area, highlighted by the wide high-grade intersections in SMS22-10, provide optimism for further resource expansion.
+Following the successful drilling programs of 2021 and 2022, the Company expects to update the mineral resource estimate in Q1|23.